deadbits/maz/README.md

 # Malware Analysis Zoo
 ====================
-**author:## ohdae [adam m. swanda]
+**author:**  ohdae [adam michael]
 **website:** https://github.com/ohdae/maz
 **license:** MIT License

-MAZ is a Ruby based application for performing malware analysis and storage.
+MAZ, short of Malware Analysis Zoo, is a Ruby based application for performing static malware analysis, and submitting samples and gathering the reports from 3rd party analysis services.
+The raw samples and all metadata and IOCs are stored within a local (or remote) MongoDB.
 Full documentation, license details and otehr information is available in the docs/ directory.

 ## Documentation:
 | File | Purpose |